NFT-Standards-WG/nft-metadata/README.md

-# A proposal to improve the NFT metadata standards
+A proposal to improve the NFT metadata standards.

 ```ts
 /**